xeolabs/actorjs/README.md

 With ActorJS, you define actor types as RequireJS modules, then send JSON-RPC calls to instantiate them, call their methods, subscribe to their publications, delete them, and so forth.

-ActorJS is used as the backbone of [xeoEngine](https://github.com/xeolabs/xeoEngine), another xeoLabs project that lets us assemble WebGL-based 3D worlds from actor libraries and drive them over a network.
+ActorJS is used as the backbone of [xeoEngine](https://github.com/xeolabs/xeoEngine), a WebGL-based engine from xeoLabs which lets us assemble 3D worlds from actor libraries and drive them over a network.

 ## Hello, World!

 Check out this super basic example.
 In file [actors/ex1/person.js](actors/ex1/person.js), we'll define a simple actor which will publish whatever we tell it to say:

 ```javascript